The Financial Technology Law Review: Belgium

 Financial supervision in Belgium is based on a Twin Peaks model, according to which there are two autonomous supervisors: the National Bank of Belgium (NBB) and the Financial Services and Markets Authority (FSMA).
 The NBB is responsible for the prudential supervision of individual financial institutions on both macro and micro levels, while the FSMA is responsible for the monitoring of the proper functioning, transparency and integrity of the financial markets as well as the supervision of unlawful offerings of products and financial services.
 Furthermore, Belgian banks are fully or partially subject to the supervision of the European Central Bank.

 Belgian regulatory law does not provide for a special fintech licence.
 However, depending on their proposed business model and activities in Belgium, fintech companies may be subject to a licence under general financial regulation.
-A broad range of activities are regulated in Belgium, mostly stemming from EU legislation.
+A broad range of activities are regulated in Belgium, mostly stemming from European Union (EU) legislation.
 These include, among others, the offering of banking services, investment services, money exchange services, payment services, issuance of electronic money, mortgage and consumer credits, insurance services, reinsurance activities and occupational retirement schemes, as well as the intermediation relating to most of such services.
 Both the NBB and the FSMA also regularly issue circulars and communications that apply to regulated entities.

-Fintech activities in the payment sector are usually within scope of the newly regulated activities of the provision of payment initiation services or account information services under the Belgian legislation implementing PSD II.
+Fintech activities in the payment sector are usually within scope of the regulated activities of the provision of payment initiation services or account information services under the Belgian legislation implementing PSD II.

 Asset management companies are subject to a licence granted by the FSMA under the Belgian legislation implementing MiFID II.
 In order to be granted a licence, the asset management company has to meet several requirements concerning legal form, capital, adequacy of the shareholder structure, and professional and appropriate management.
 As of now, there is no specific regulation concerning automated digital advisory in Belgium.